 - on social media sites like Facebook and Twitter

 - on the UPDATEline at 1-866-653-9959; provides information on current industrial site activities in the region that you may be curious about, such as unusual loud noises or alarms, prolonged flares, smoke or fire, traffic levels coming to and from a plant or smells that are prolonged.
-Industry is responsible for posting information about training or drills which may affect surrounding neighbourhoods.
+Industry (NRCAER and Strathcona District Mutual Assistance Program) for posting information about training or drills which may affect surrounding neighbourhoods.

 - door-to-door visits by emergency personnel (if necessary)